Guseyn/za/README.md

 # za
-Pizza app as example of using EHTML framework
+Pizza app as an example of using EHTML framework